MileHacker Logo

 Driving & Parking

 Requirements for renting a car typically include a valid driver's license (U.S. Or International Driving Permit), a major credit card, and being at least 21 years old (renters under 25 may incur young driver fees).
-Consider renting a SUV or a vehicle with 4WD if you plan to visit during winter or early spring.
+Consider renting a SUV or a vehicle with 4WD if you plan to visit during winter or the beginning of spring.

 Road Rules & Parking